Milady de Winter: Her son in the sequel

 In the 1845 sequel Twenty Years After, Milady's son Mordaunt, now twenty-three, takes her role as one of the chief antagonists.
 As twisted and as deceitful as his mother, he sets about avenging her death, posing as a monk and murdering the executioner of Lille while taking his confession.
 He also murders Lord de Winter, Milady's brother-in-law, who disowned him as the De Winter heir after the death of his mother.

 Mordaunt later becomes involved in the English Civil War and commits regicide, executing King Charles I in spite of the efforts of d'Artagnan and the three former musketeers to prevent it.
 D'Artagnan and his friends later confront Mordaunt at Cromwell's London residence, but in the course of a duel, he escapes through a secret passage with Athos expressing relief at Mordaunt's survival.

 The musketeers and their manservants leave England by ship, but Mordaunt sneaks aboard and blows it up.
 As the survivors escape in a rowboat, Mordaunt pleads for them to help him aboard, accusing them of killing him as they killed his mother.
 With the exception of Athos, they contemptuously reject his appeals.
 Athos insists on saving him, but as he helps him into the boat, Mordaunt deliberately drags him back into the water where they struggle and Mordaunt is killed.
-The novel drops hints that that Mordaunt may have actually been Athos's estranged son with Milady.
+The novel drops hints that Mordaunt may have actually been Athos's estranged son with Milady.